Ellipsis: British English

-The quick brown fox jumps over the lazy dog. … And if they have not died, they are still alive today.
+The quick brown fox jumps over the lazy dog. ...
+And if they have not died, they are still alive today.

-It is not cold … it is freezing cold.
+It is not cold ... it is freezing cold.

-Contrary to The Oxford Style Guide, the University of Oxford Style Guide demands an ellipsis not to be surrounded by spaces, except when it stands for a pause; then, a space has to be set after the ellipsis (but not before).
-An ellipsis is never preceded or followed by a full stop.
+Contrary to The Oxford Style Guide, the University of Oxford Style Guide demands an ellipsis not to be surrounded by spaces, except when it stands for a pause; then, a space has to be set after the ellipsis (but not before), and it states that an ellipsis should never be preceded or followed by a full stop.